JosephJvB/tony-2/README.2.md

 # spreadsheet integration

 ### todos:
+- make s3 json files public for web assets
+  - lambda
+  - cloudfront dist
+  - on objectPut -> copyFile & create invalidation
+  - do I need to create new filenames to avoid caching issues @ browser
 - split lambda into step function?
 Or nah
 - make parsed video rows that should be BestTracks with total_tracks = 0 background colour red
 - i guess if this is etl, I shouldn't call it extract tracks? idk man